zama-ai/threshold-fhe/README.md

 Our protocols are designed to be both secure and robust when a fraction of the parties are malicious.

-This repository is an early sneak peak of what we aim to be part of the submission for the [NIST call for Multi-Party Threshold Cryptography](https://csrc.nist.gov/projects/threshold-cryptography).
+This repository is an early sneak peak of what we aim to be part of our submission for the [NIST call for Multi-Party Threshold Cryptography](https://csrc.nist.gov/projects/threshold-cryptography).
+It is also a preview of a larger repository that we'll release later, where we open-source our HTTPZ key management system.

 ### Main features

 - Threshold key generation for the three FHE schemes
 - Distributed decryption FHE with two techniques
-  - Using noise flooding
+  - Using noise flooding (section 2.2.1 of the [spec](docs/CryptographicDocumentation.pdf))
-  - Using bit decomposition
+  - Using bit decomposition (section 2.2.2 of the [spec](docs/CryptographicDocumentation.pdf))
 - Resharing of FHE key shares
 - Distributed setup for CRS (common reference string) using in ZK proofs

 ### Additional resources

 - Blog post *TODO link*
-- The [Noah's ark](https://eprint.iacr.org/2023/815) paper contains the technical details of our protocols
+- The [Noah's ark](https://eprint.iacr.org/2023/815) paper contains the technical details of some of our protocols
-- An [inital preliminary version of our proposed NIST submission](TechnicalDocumentation/CryptographicDocumentation.pdf), which contains the detailed specification
+- An [inital preliminary version of our proposed NIST submission](docs/CryptographicDocumentation.pdf), which contains the detailed specification

 ## How to use this repository